noxdafox/pebble/doc/index.rst

    The *synchronized* decorator accepts as optional parameter a *Lock*, *RLock* or *Semaphore* from *threading* and *multiprocessing* modules.

-   If no synchronization object is given, a single *threading.Lock* will be employed.
+   If no synchronization object is given, a *threading.Lock* will be employed.
 This implies that between different decorated functions only one at a time will be executed.

 .. decorator:: pebble.sighandler(signals)